Skip to main content

 </group>

-• group name="audit_logs" - name of the rule group;
+• group name="audit_logs" — rule group name;

-• rule id="100001" - unique identifier of the rule;
+• rule id="100001" — unique rule ID;

-• level="3" - level of criticality of the event;
+• level="3" — event criticality level;

-• <decoded_as>json</decoded_as> - specifies that the event should be recognized as JSON;
+• <decoded_as>json</decoded_as> — specifies that the event should be parsed as JSON;

-• <description>Audit log event from Selectel</description> - description of the event in the Wazuh interface;
+• <description>Audit log event from Selectel</description> — event description in the Wazuh interface;

-• <field name="event_type">audit_logs.log.download</field> - rule triggering condition by field value event_type;
+• <field name="event_type">audit_logs.log.download</field> — rule trigger condition based on the event_type field value;

-• <options>no_full_log</options> - disables saving the full text of the event in the alert;
+• <options>no_full_log</options> — disables saving the full event text in the alert;

-• <group>audit_logs</group> - additional group to which the event is included after the rule is triggered.
+• <group>audit_logs</group> — additional group the event is added to after the rule is triggered.

-3. Optional: check the operation of the rule:
+3. Optional: check if the rule works:

-3.1 Open the CLI.
+3.1.
+Open the CLI.

 cat /var/ossec/logs/audit.log | /var/ossec/bin/wazuh-logtest